-- Take either before or after food, in the morning or evening.
-Ensure that you take it at the same time every day - You may wish to take it in the evenings if you are experiencing side effects so you sleep through them.
-You can discuss this with your nurse or doctor - Wash your hands thoroughly before and after taking the capsules - If you do not wish to touch the capsule you could push the capsule out of its wrapper into an egg cup - Swallow whole with plenty of water - If you have difficulty swallowing a capsule, discuss with your nurse or doctor - Avoid opening, breathing in or touching the contents of the capsules - If the capsule does break wipe up any spillage immediately using kitchen roll, then throw the paper away
+- Take either before or after food, in the morning or evening. - Wash your hands thoroughly before and after taking the capsules. - Swallow whole with plenty of water. - If you have difficulty swallowing a capsule, open it carefully, empty the contents into a glass of water and drink all of it immediately. - Avoid breathing in or touching the contents of the capsules. - Wipe up any spillage immediately using kitchen roll, then throw the paper away.